An Adaptive Multi Agent Bitcoin Trading System: Introduction

 \section{Introduction}

-This paper introduces an Agentic AI system for managing a Bitcoin-only portfolio powered by an LLM : DeepSeek-r1 \cite{qin2025}.
-Conventional machine learning methods, such as regression models and neural networks, perform well in equity markets where recurring historical patterns are linked to fundamentals such as earnings, cash flows, and balance sheet strength.
+This paper introduces an Agentic AI system for managing a Bitcoin-only portfolio powered by DeepSeek-r1 \cite{qin2025}.
+Conventional machine learning methods, such as regression models and neural networks, perform well in equity markets where recurring historical patterns are linked to fundamentals such as earnings, cash flows, and balance sheet strength ~\cite{atsalakis2019bitcoin}.
 In contrast, Bitcoin's price is largely driven by non-fundamental forces such as regulatory announcements, influencer statements, and speculative behavior by investors driven by fear and greed.
 For example, in early January 2021 Bitcoin rose from about \$29,000 to over \$40,000 in less than a week following positive commentary and Tesla’s \$1.5 billion purchase, while in May 2021 it fell nearly 30\% within a week after Tesla suspended Bitcoin payments and Chinese regulators reiterated restrictions.
+Therefore, Bitcoin is characterized by asymmetric returns, fat tails, and high noise-to-signal ratios.

 In such conditions, being frequently correct does not necessarily translate into making money.
-While predictive accuracy is intuitively linked to profitability, the correlation between the two is weak in the case of Bitcoin, which is characterized by asymmetric returns, fat tails, and high noise-to-signal ratios.
 Theoretically, if a model consistently predicts the correct direction of returns, profitability should follow.
 However, Accuracy treats all predictions equally, whereas profitability depends on the magnitude and timing of those predictions.
 A model that is "often right" can still underperform if it misses major rallies or fails to exit before sharp drawdowns, while another with lower accuracy can outperform by simply capturing large moves.
 In such conditions, profit depends more on capital allocation, position sizing, and risk management than on raw directional correctness.
-Moreover, even highly accurate models may fail if execution costs, slippage, or regime shifts negate expected returns, as liquidity and volatility conditions in Bitcoin change rapidly.
+Moreover, even highly accurate models may fail if execution costs, slippage, or regime shifts negate expected returns.

 What is needed is a mechanism that can reason over unstructured, real-time signals rather than only fit historical patterns.
 LLMs offer a potential solution to this unpredictability, as they are particularly suited for large-scale textual analysis and pattern recognition.
 By continuously updating their understanding as new data emerges, they are better able to capture sudden shifts in cryptocurrency prices than models trained solely on historical data.